kate-fie/EV-A71-2A-syndirella-run/README.md

 - 140 base compounds

 ### Status:
-OLD SDF NAMES batches running (similar to short code that could match more than one compound in SDF):
+OLD SDF NAMES batches running (similar to short code that could match more than one compound in SDF.
+Should only be a problem for batches using fragment x0528_A):
 - batch0
 - batch2
 - batch5